o2r-project/erc-spec/docs/dev-guide/index.md

 As a bonus, the outer container can immediately be used to make an ERC conform to specific use cases, such as long term archival.

 The alternative of putting everything into the container itself (e.g. using image labels for metadata) can be evaluated in the future.

+### Why is the runtime image not mandatory

+While having Docker in mind when writing the specification, an alternative idea always was to use the extension mechanisms of a given language environment, e.g. R, only to re-construct the runtime environment.
+That is why the image is not mandatory.

 ### Why BagIt